le0li9ht/Microsoft-Sentinel-Queries/AzureThreatMatrix/Defense Evasion.md

 Set-MailboxAuditBypassAssociation -Identity <UserEmail> -AuditBypassEnabled $true -Confirm:$false
 ```
 ### Detection
-The following query detects mailbox auditing bypass attempts.
+The following query detects _mailbox auditing bypass_.
 This detection also identifies attempts to bypass detection by appending the Confirm parameter.
 ```
 OfficeActivity
 | where TimeGenerated >ago(1h)